 - Send them a handwritten welcome note signed by their new teammates.

 - Have their new team make a fun welcome video so the candidate can start putting names and faces together prior to arrival.

 Make the Most of Time Spent Onboarding

-Onboarding can and should be so much more than training the new hire on process and procedures.
-Be sure to include planned opportunities for conversations to build connection:
+Onboarding can and should be much more than training the new hire in process and procedures.
+Be sure to include planned opportunities for conversations to build connections:

 - To your culture—share stories that demonstrate your culture in the day-to-day activities of the team.